JereKuusela/valheim-expand_world_prefabs/README.md

       - [Discord Guide](https://discord.com/channels/1167153871546744842/1360994829663867040)
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
 - types: List of types.
-- weight (default: `1`, P): Chance to be selected if multiple entries match.
+- weight (optional, P): Chance to get selected if multiple entries match.
+  - If not set, this entry always gets selected without affecting other entries.
   - All weights are summed and the probability is `weight / sum`.
   - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.
-- fallback (default: `false`): If true, this entry can only be selected if no other entries match.
+- fallback (default: `false`): If true, this entry can only get selected if no other entries match.
+- chance (default: `1`, P): Chance to run this entry when selected.
+  - This can also be used with weight.

 ## Filters